smrf1093/boardroom-telegram-bot/Readme.md

 For webservice provider the Django framework is used, however it could be easily replaced with Fast api and ... .

+# help

+Run /help command to see all available commands

 # The bot

 The main source code for bot is located in bothandler application and